bbc/tal/overview/components.md

 You then tell your ComponentContainer to load and show the hellocomponent:

 {% highlight javascript %}
-container.showComponent("helloworld/appui/components/hellocomponent");
+container.show("helloworld/appui/components/hellocomponent");
 {% endhighlight %}

-The showComponent method takes an optional second argument.
+The `show` method takes an optional second argument.
 This argument can be any arbitrary object and is passed as the "args" property of the beforerender, beforeshow and aftershow events on the loaded Container.
-This allows you to reuse your component, initialising the UI with different data depending on different arguments (see [Using ComponentEvents](#using_componentevents)).
+This allows you to reuse your component, initialising the UI with different data depending on different arguments (see [Using ComponentEvents](#using-componentevents)).

 An example would be to have a dialog component that has a different title and text:
 {% highlight javascript %}
-container.showComponent("helloworld/appui/components/dialogcomponent",
+container.show("helloworld/appui/components/dialogcomponent",
                                 {title: "Do you want to continue?", text: "Yes/OK"});

-container.showComponent("helloworld/appui/components/dialogcomponent",
+container.show("helloworld/appui/components/dialogcomponent",
                                 {title: "Warning: Hull breach in progress", text: "Sound the alarm"});
 {% endhighlight %}